dt-alliances/cas-quickstart/INTERACTIVE.md

     Enter triggeredid value :
     ```

 1. At the `Enter triggeredid value` prompt, paste the `triggeredid` value taken from the `mytask-interactive.started` payload.
-If you expand the `mytask-interactive` of the sequence you can see that the task events contain the unique `triggeredid` for the task as shown below.
+If you expand the `mytask-interactive` of the sequence, you can see that the task events contain the unique `triggeredid` for the task as shown below.

     <img src="images/mysequence-started.png">